raindogdance/FAQ/seed.md

 You use either Physical or Digital Encryption Tools;

 - **Physical Encryption Tool** ([e.g. Enigma](https://en.wikipedia.org/wiki/Enigma_machine) / [One Time Pad](https://en.wikipedia.org/wiki/One-time_pad)): Clearly if you are using a physical encryption tool you will need to ensure that the tool is commonly available so that you can decode when required.
 Enigma Machines are hard to come by - so they are not a practical solution.
 The One Time Pad provides perfect encryption, but remember - anyone with physical access to the pad can decode the mnemonic.
 - **Digital Encryption Tool** ([e.g. VeraCrypt](https://www.veracrypt.fr/en/Home.html)): If you are using a digital encryption tool you will need to ensure that the computer on which you are encrypting/decrypting data is secure.
-The easiest way to do this is to use a temporary OS like [tails](https://tails.boum.org) on an old computer which is not connected to the internet.
+The easiest way to do this is to use a temporary OS like [tails](https://tails.boum.org) on an old computer which is not connected to the Internet.

 ### Paper Backups

 If you do decide to use a paper backup:
 - Use waterproof ink & paper
 - Write on a hard surface so you don't indent the paper below
-- Consider labelling your seed discreetly.
-Something labelled 'BITCOIN SEED' is more likely to be swept (stolen) than if you label it 'COOKIE RECEPIE', though it may be easy to forget that you did this.
+- Consider labeling your seed discreetly.
+Something labeled 'BITCOIN SEED' is more likely to be swept (stolen) than if you label it 'COOKIE RECEPIE', though it may be easy to forget that you did this.

 Learn More: [Here](https://www.quora.com/How-do-I-maintain-a-paper-notebook-that-can-remain-for-years) and [Here](https://www.quora.com/If-I-write-with-a-pencil-on-my-notebook-will-the-writing-last-for-a-long-time-say-50-years-or-will-it-just-fade-away-gradually)